Custom Residential, Sustainable Practice

 Quality of Materials

 Conclusion: Quality is very important when you are looking at any kind of project.
 Also a quick warning: just because something is expensive does not mean it is the highest quality.
 Look deep into the product, look at the warranties, look at the maintenance — think about what happens if it gets a scratch, think about spills and dragging furniture over it.
 Homes should be durable and easy to maintain.
 You should not have to worry about something failing.
-In my experience, this is how you get the biggest return on investment.
+In my experience, this is how you get the biggest return on your investment.
 Quality over quantity!

 A few closing notes about approaching sustainable design for your home.